Radioplus/fantabos.co/README.md

 1) `./gradlew build` or `gradlew build` or `gradlew.bat build` or `./gradlew.bat build`
 2) built jars will be in main project folder `/build/libs` (don't use the one with `-sources` at the end!)

-## Why are you making this public
+## Why are you forking this client

-Because I can.
-I used to have quite exclusive haccs but now everyone seems to have them.
-I want to share the way I did things.
+Because i can, and i want to fix the cape issue without needing someone to do it for me.